robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 * A Kubernetes cluster with Package Operator installed
 * The `kubectl-package` CLI plugin
-* A container-registry to push images to\
+* Access to a container registry where you can push your images
-(optional when using tars and kind load)

 All files used during this guide are available in the [package-operator/examples](https://github.com/package-operator/examples) repository.